Anand Murugesan

 Working papers

-Recent and upcoming presentations / research visits
+Recent and upcoming presentations/research visits

-European Public Choice Society 2023 (March 22 - 25, 2023)
+European Public Choice Society Meeting (April 2 - 5, 2024)

 Vikram Dayal Michael Dorsch